yoann-dufresne/SLIM/README.md

 Once your workflow is set, please fill the email field and click on the start button.
 Your job will automatically be scheduled on the server.
-You will receive an email when your job starts and when your job is over.
+You will receive an email when your job starts, if you job aborted and when your job is over.
-This email contains a direct link to your job, so you can close the internet browser tab once you started the execution.
+This email contains a direct link to your job so you can close the internet browser tab once you started the execution.

 When your job is over, you will have small icons of download on the right of each output field.
 All the uploaded, intermediate and results files are available to download.